dudelson/website/_posts/2017-06-13-aws-unikernel-guide.md

 With Mirage, unikernels are written in OCaml, but as long as you're okay using my unikernel code, you don't have to know any OCaml to follow this guide.
 If you are completely new to unikernels, know that there are [other systems](http://unikernel.org/projects/) that you can use to do this.
-However, I have no idea if unikernels build using other systems will run on AWS, so I suggest you stick to Mirage for now.
+However, I have no idea if unikernels built using other systems will run on AWS, so I suggest you stick to Mirage for now.
 Follow the [install instructions](https://mirage.io/wiki/install) to install OCaml, OPAM, and Mirage, then run these commands to test your installation: